Cambopp/Gucci-Goobers/README.md

 ##Design Requirements:
-- The Sensor must be able to
+- The sensor must be able to
   - Withstand a voltage of 12000 V.
   - Measure a currents ranging between 0 and 5 Amps of pulsing current.
 - The Device must be able to
   - Transmit signal from one corner of the fence to another, and also to the “mother” Arduino.
 Corners can be between 100 and 2000 feet apart depending on the configuration of the fence.
   - Determine the location of short.
   - Withstand wind, rain, heat, snow and frost.
-- The Power source must be able to supply 5 volts to power the Arduino.
+- The power source must be able to supply 5 volts to power the Arduino.
 - The Arduino must be able to send an sms to the clients phone at least once a day and still remain under the budget.
-- The Production cost must be under 375 Dollars.
+- The production cost must be under 375 Dollars.